5T33Z0/Clover-Crate/ACPI/README.md

 - Injects properties and the devices themselves (if not present).
 - Can inject a FakeID.
 If a FakeID parameter is specified, then it will be injected through the `_DSM` method.
 - Adds custom properties.
-- Adds an `HDAU` device for audio output via HDMI.
+- Adds a `HDAU` device for audio output via HDMI.

 #### FixFirewire

-Adds the "fwhub" property to the Firewire controller, if present.
+Adds the `fwhub` property to the FireWire controller, if present.
 If not, then nothing will happen.
 You can bet if you don't know if you need to or not.

 #### FixHDA